-Whenever you click in a table or select cells, rows, or columns, the contextual Layout tab appears.
+Whenever you click in a table or select cells, rows, or columns, the contextual Table Design Layout Layout tab appears.
 All the features you'll need to modify your table's structure are located here.
 Also, some of these features are available in the pop-up menu when you right-click in a table.
+Notice that the contextual tabs are blue, while the regular tabs are black.